 - Participants will be expected to pay for all workshop materials at the following rates: supply fees due to Snow Farm will receive a 50% discount off the published fee; supply fees (or instructor kit fees) owed to the instructor directly will be due in full.
 All fees are published in the workshop descriptions online.

-How To Apply: The number of work-study positions is limited to two per session and there is a $25 application fee to apply, which is good for one year.
-Please complete our online application which includes a cover letter, resume, one letter of reference from a previous employer or professor.
+How To Apply: Please complete our online application which includes a cover letter, resume, one letter of reference from a previous employer or professor.
 Please indicate in your cover letter which session(s) you are interested in and what experience or special skills you possess as it relates to this position.
 Applications are accepted on a rolling basis.

 Spring: May 11 – June 30, 2021 (Preferred application deadline March 1)